 I really would wish Donte all the best in with a new city.
 He has a lot to offer an NFL team.
 He just might need to escape Buffalo to meet his potential.

-Topics: Donte Whitner
+Tags: Donte Whitner